 Important: The Windows 10 Activation troubleshooter link will only appear.
 If your Windows 10 installation is not Activated.

 The troubleshooter will try to detect activation problems and will fix the issue in a few seconds.

 Note that the activation troubleshooter might not fix all activation problems or errors.
 The Windows 10 activation troubleshooter is meant to fix activation issues caused after changing PC’s hardware.
 If the activation troubleshooter fails to fix the issue.
 You can contact the support team using the built-in Contact support app.
-Using the app, either has a chat with Microsoft support team or schedule a callback.
+Using the app, either has a chat with the Microsoft support team or schedule a callback.

 Since there is no way out there to backup Windows 10 activation.
 The troubleshooter will come in handy for users who plan to change Windows 10 PC’s hardware.